Cardiac Angioplasty and Stent

 Overview

 A catheter is usually inserted into an artery in the groin area and advanced to the clogged segment of the coronary artery tree.
 A plan is made by using the images.
-Afterwards, a balloon is advanced over the catheter and inflated at the clogged part.
-Thus, the occlusion is opened and blood flow is restored.
+Afterward, a balloon is moved over the catheter and inflated at the clogged part.
+Thus, the occlusion is opened, and blood flow is restored.

-In a cardiac angioplasty, a thin tube or artificial vessel, called stent, is inserted and placed to prevent recurrence of the occlusion and to maintain the blood flow.
-Two types of stents are inserted into the coronary arteries: Drug eluting stents and non-drug-eluting bare metal stents.
-Stents with elute drug constantly release certain doses of a drug to the stenotic segment to prevent recurrence of the narrowing or occlusion.
+In a cardiac angioplasty, a thin tube or artificial vessel called a stent, is inserted and placed to prevent occlusion recurrence and maintain the blood flow.
+Two types of stents are inserted into the coronary arteries: Drug-eluting and non-drug-eluting bare metal stents.
+Stents with elute drugs constantly release specific doses of a drug to the stenotic segment to prevent the recurrence of the narrowing or occlusion.

-When the clogged coronary artery is opened by angioplasty and the flow of the blood is maintained by stent, chest pain and dyspnea regress or disappear that are typical symptoms of coronary artery disease.
+When the clogged coronary artery is opened by angioplasty and the flow of the blood is maintained by the stent, chest pain and dyspnea regress or disappear, which are typical symptoms of coronary artery disease.

 Why is this procedure done?

-Fat particles begin to accumulate in the arteries that feed heart due to particular reasons, such as unhealthy nutrition, accumulation of excess fat in the body, high blood pressure, and diabetes mellitus.
-These structures, called plaques, grow over time as long as the risk factors are not eliminated.
-As a result, a condition, called atherosclerosis, develops, resulting in narrowing of coronary arteries followed by completely blockage.
+Fat particles accumulate in the arteries that feed the heart due to particular reasons, such as unhealthy nutrition, accumulation of excess fat in the body, high blood pressure, and diabetes mellitus.
+These structures, called plaques, grow over time if the risk factors are not eliminated.
+As a result, a condition called atherosclerosis develops, resulting in the narrowing of coronary arteries followed by complete blockage.

-However, if a major coronary artery is clogged or more than one coronary artery is narrow or occluded, coronary artery bypass surgery, a major surgery, may be required.
+However, if a significant coronary artery is clogged or more than one coronary artery is narrow or occluded, coronary artery bypass surgery, a major surgery, may be required.

 Risks